seancarmody/Protovis-Loader/readme.txt

 	[pvis src="/scripts/pv/my-chart.js" img="/images/fail.png"]My caption[/pvis]

 Attributes:

 * src: specifies the location of the protovis script
-* img specifes the URL of an image to display instead if scripts are blocked
+* img: specifes the URL of an image to display instead if scripts are blocked
-* alt speficies image alternative text
+* alt: speficies image alternative text

 Text between the tags will be set as a caption